MfgLabs/precepte/README.md

 }
 ```

-The two function f1 and f2 are "Monitored" function.
+The function `f1` is a "Monitored" function.
 Those function when executed will receive a call state.
 This call state contains:

-- A span.
+- A `span`.
 It's a global request identifier
-- A path.
+- A `path`.
 A path is a succession of call ids from the parent functions.

 To be called, a Monitored block needs to be passed an initial `State`.